Developing future leaders in the existing talent pipeline can only be done by cultivating a favorable work culture.

 The millennial and Gen Z workforce is raised in a techno-savvy environment.
 They know how to learn new things on digital platforms.
 Take this opportunity to use advances like AR/VR, MOOC, and simulatory modeling of real-life business scenarios.

 By using such methods, the newer generation will find learning more familiar.
 And training costs will reduce.
 Multimedia tools will allow your staff members to learn new skills without bothering them with performance pressure and provide scalable learning opportunities.
 Digital platforms render extensive information for all domains conveniently and affordably.

 4. Foster Mentorship as an Integral Business Process

-It also builds a strong sense of association among the employees which becomes beneficial in leadership positions.
-Having these initiatives as a part of KPIs of your payroll software will ensure dedicated efforts in your organization.
+It also builds a strong sense of association among the employees, which becomes beneficial in leadership positions.
+Having these initiatives as part of your payroll software KPIs will ensure dedicated efforts in your organization.